 If you want to undo a user-specific setting so that a machine-specific setting applies, you must set the status of that setting to Not Configured.
 To do so, select a setting and press the DEL key.
-In the Management Console, Not Configured is then displayed in the State column.
+In the Management Console, no is then displayed in the Configured column.

 4.1 Client Settings